 Let’s say you find a word or piece of information you deem really important.
 What do you do then?
 You can cut up pieces of colored paper and cram them between the pages, hoping they don’t fly out or get misplaced.
 There is also the option of taking a bold sharpie marker and risk eventually defacing your entire dictionary).
 Either way, bookmarking will be more of a pain than a pleasure.

 Expensive In The Long Run

 Print dictionaries can be relatively expensive, but the price isn’t necessarily the problem here.
 Suppose you buy a $20 dictionary, and then next month, some group of scholars decides they want to add 1,000 more words to the language.
 That will cost you another $20 or probably even more since it’s new!
 I don’t know about you all, but I’d just update the app on my phone and move on with my life.

 No Audio To Practice Words

 Usually, I wouldn’t be so critical about this one since integrating sound into something as dense as a dictionary isn’t easy.
 However, language learners prefer ( I know I certainly do!) to hear a word when it is first introduced to solidify the meaning.
 The only sound you’ll be hearing with a paper dictionary is the sound of precisely that, paper.
 Good luck trying to get a word’s phonetics out of that… you can also try guessing, but that never goes well.

 Are Print Dictionaries Really Dead?

-However, they do lack some of the 21st-century advancements we’ve managed to integrate into language learning.
+However, they lack some of the 21st-century advancements we’ve managed to integrate into language learning.
 This may be why they take the backseat in the world of language learners, specifically.